ShafiiRJuma/30-Days-Challenge-Data-Analysis/Day1.md

 Renamed columns from short-form labels to full descriptions for clarity and consistency, a useful practice when preparing data for database integration.

 #### 3. Handling Blank Fields
-I examined core columns critical to my objectives, such as Crime Description, Victim Age, Sex, Descent, Area, Street Address, and Time Occurred.
+I examined core columns critical to my objectives, such as Crime Description, Victim Age, Sex, Descent, Area, Street Address, and Time Occurred.<br>
-Procedure: Filtered columns to view blank cells.
+Procedure: Filtered columns to view blank cells.<br>
 Decision: For columns like Victim Sex and Descent, where blanks would impact analysis, I filled blanks with “Not Specified” to retain the data for analysis without compromising completeness.

 #### 4. Addressing Outliers
-Detected and addressed outliers in the Victim Age column, where negative values indicated erroneous data.
+Detected and addressed outliers in the Victim Age column, where negative values indicated erroneous data.<br>
-Procedure: Filtered ages below 0.
+Procedure: Filtered ages below 0.<br>
 Decision: Removed rows with negative ages to maintain data integrity, especially important when calculating age-based trends.

 #### 5. Calculating Time Difference
-Created a new column to calculate the time lag (in days) between the occurrence and reporting of each crime, a critical metric for understanding reporting behavior across different locations.
+Created a new column to calculate the time lag (in days) between the occurrence and reporting of each crime, a critical metric for understanding reporting behavior across different locations.<br>
 Procedure: Inserted a formula to calculate the difference between Date Reported and Date Occurred.

 #### 6. Decoding Victim Descent Codes
-Translated coded ethnicity values (e.g., “B” for Black, “C” for Chinese) into full names for better readability during analysis.
+Translated coded ethnicity values (e.g., “B” for Black, “C” for Chinese) into full names for better readability during analysis.<br>
 Procedure: Used VLOOKUP with a reference table mapping each code to its corresponding ethnicity name.

 #### 7. Formatting Time Data
-Ensured the “Time Occurred” column was consistently formatted as numbers, aligning data entries to facilitate time-based analysis.
+Ensured the “Time Occurred” column was consistently formatted as numbers, aligning data entries to facilitate time-based analysis.<br>
 Procedure: Converted the entire column to the correct number format.

 #### 8. Removing Unnecessary Columns
-Removed columns that would not contribute to my objectives, reducing the dataset from 28 to 14 columns for a more streamlined analysis.
+Removed columns that would not contribute to my objectives, reducing the dataset from 28 to 14 columns for a more streamlined analysis.<br>
 Columns Removed: Crime Code (redundant due to Crime Description), Premis Code, Crime Codes 1-4, Status, Status Description, Area Code, and Mocodes.

 #### 9. Trimming Excess White Space
-Cleaned up the Street Address column by removing unnecessary spaces between words, enhancing readability.
+Cleaned up the Street Address column by removing unnecessary spaces between words, enhancing readability.<br>
 Procedure: Split and trimmed each component of the address, then concatenated without extra spaces.

 #### 10. Consistent Text Formatting